Hermetia illucens: For producing organic plant fertilizer

+However, a 2024 life cycle assessment commissioned by the UK Department for Environment, Food and Rural Affairs (DEFRA) concluded that the environmental impact and safety of frass at a large scale remain unknown due to a lack of standardisation, field-scale trials, and data on nitrogen behaviour.

 In bioremediation

-The larvae of Hermetia illucens were used in a bioremediation experiment, in which they utilized up to 49% of dry weight corn leaves polluted with cadmium or zinc after 36 days.
-Artificially polluted corn leaves serves here as a model plant material comparable to plant biomass polluted as a result of phytoextraction.
-The 49% loss of polluted dry weight is a better result than in the case of composting, which is one of the standard proposed pretreatments for biomass polluted after phytoextraction.
-The type of heavy metal did not affect the degree of utilization.
+Recent research in the field of entomoremediation shows the potential of this insect for purification of biomass contaminated with heavy metals.
+Larvae of H. illucens were used in a bioremediation experiment, in which they consumed up to 49% of dry weight corn leaves polluted with cadmium or zinc, for 36 days.
+Artificially polluted corn leaves were used as a model plant material comparable to plant biomass polluted as a result of phytoextraction.
+The 49% loss of polluted dry weight material is a better result than in the case of composting alone, which is one of the standard proposed pretreatments for biomass polluted after phytoextraction.
+The type of heavy metal did not affect the degree of consumption in this experiment.
 Cadmium mostly accumulates in the puparium, while zinc accumulates in the adult fly.

-The use of insect for bioremediation is named entomoremediation.
+Potential source of plastic-degrading enzymes and bacteria

+It has been stated that H. illucens larval gut microbiota represent an optimal ecological niche for isolating enzymes and microbial strains with optimized plastic-degrading ability.

+Potential use in biodiesel production

+H. illucens could be a feasible feedstock for biodiesel production.

 Farming

 Larval colonies

-The main difficulty is obtaining black soldier fly larvae or eggs to start or replenish the colony.
-This is usually done by enticing the soldier flies to lay eggs in small holes over the grub bin.
+The main difficulty in farming black soldier fly larvae (BSFL) comes when obtaining larvae or eggs to start or replenish the colony.
+This is usually done by enticing the soldier flies to lay eggs in small holes over a grub bin.
 Adult flies lay clusters of eggs in the edges of corrugated cardboard or corrugated plastic.
-In some regions, it is possible to start or maintain adequate larvae colonies from native soldier flies; however, pest species such as houseflies and blowflies are also drawn to many of the foods used to attract soldier flies (such as fermented chicken feed).
+In some regions, starting or maintaining adequate larvae colonies is possible from wild black soldier flies, but pest species such as houseflies and blowflies are also drawn to many of the foods used to attract soldier flies, such as fermented chicken feed.

-In tropical or subtropical climates, they might breed year-round, but in other climates, a greenhouse may be needed to obtain eggs in the cooler periods.
-The grubs are quite hardy and can handle more acidic conditions and higher temperatures than redworms.
-Larvae can survive cold winters, particularly with large numbers of grubs, insulation, or compost heat (generated by the microorganisms in the grub bin or compost pile).
-Heat stimulates the grubs to crawl off, pupate, and hatch, and a great deal of light and heat seem to be required for breeding.
-Many small-scale grub farmers build their larval colonies from eggs deposited by wild soldier flies.
+In tropical or subtropical climates, black soldier fly adults might breed year-round, but in other climates, a greenhouse may be needed to obtain eggs in the cooler periods.
+Black soldier fly larvae are quite hardy and can handle more acidic conditions and higher temperatures than redworms.
+Larvae can survive cold winters, particularly with large numbers of larvae, insulation, or compost heat (generated by the microorganisms in the grub bin or compost pile).
+Heat stimulates the larvae to crawl off, pupate, and hatch, and a great deal of light and heat seem to be required for breeding.
+Many small-scale BSFL farmers start their larval colonies from eggs deposited by wild soldier flies.